nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     4. Other incorrect delete commands to try: `delevent`, `delevent x`, `...` (where x is larger than the displayed list size)<br>
        Expected: Similar to previous.

+### Listing all contacts from an event

+1. No prerequisite.

+2. Test case: `listevcontact 1`<br>
+   Expected: App will display the list of all contacts from first event if any.

+3. Other incorrect listevcontact commands to try: `listevcontact x`, `...` (where x is not a valid event index).<br>
+   Expected: Error details shown in the status message.

 ### Sorting event list

 1. Prerequisite: Current list of events has at least 2 events.